tomheaton/mcjty-website/docs/1.14-1.15-1.16/ep9.md

 }
 </syntaxhighlight>
 ```
-Because we are going to use baked models we don't need a lot of jsons here.
+Because we are going to use baked models we don't need a lot of JSON files here.
 We can suffice with this blockstate json:
 ```
 <syntaxhighlight lang="json">
 {